Medicare is a health insurance program run by the federal government. It provides coverage for people who are:

 Please keep in mind that you’ll want to compare the monthly premium cost as well as the cost to use the plan.
 For example, if you visit your primary care doctor frequently, a plan that costs you $0 a month in premiums and requires you to pay $35 every time that you visit your doctor may end up costing you more out of pocket than a plan that costs $39 a month in premiums but only requires you to pay $15 per visit.

 Please remember that the Medicare Advantage Plan can only be purchased as a single plan, which includes drug coverage options.
-Only Medicare Supplement and Medicare Part D can be purchased together as a combination.
+Only Medicare Supplement Insurance Plan and Medicare Part D Prescription Drug plan can be purchased together as a combination.

-Medicare Supplement Disclaimer: Military Benefits Services (MBS) nor its agents are endorsed by or affiliated with the United States government or the federal Medicare program.
+Medicare Supplement Disclaimer: Veterans Advantage Insurance Group℠ (VAIG) nor its agents are endorsed by or affiliated with the United States Government or the federal Medicare program.